 Students should be aware that almost all faculty and staff members and most offices on campus are considered "mandatory reporting resources."
-This means that they are required by law to file an official report with the College if told about Domestic and Dating Violence and Abuse or Sexual Misconduct.
-Because the College takes allegations and reports of Domestic and Dating Violence and Abuse or Sexual Misconduct very seriously, we expect faculty and staff to report all allegations.
-The following mandatory reporting individuals and offices are specially equipped to follow up on allegations of Domestic and Dating Violence and Abuse or Sexual Misconduct.
+This means that they are required by law to file an official report with the College if told about discriminatory harassment.
+Because the College takes allegations and reports very seriously, we expect faculty and staff to report all allegations.
+The following mandatory reporting individuals and offices are specially equipped to follow up on allegations of discriminatory harassment.
 These individuals and offices will do so with respect for the privacy of those allegedly involved in the incident:

-On-Campus Resources for Reporting Off-Campus Resources for Reporting Dr. Karmen Ten Napel, Dean of Students / Title IX Coordinator Student Services, Lewis Hall Sioux City Police Department 712-279-6440 712-274-5191 tennapel@morningside.edu 911 Campus Safety and Security 712-274-5234 (24 hours a day) Sheri Hineman, Director of Residence Life Olsen Student Center, Lower Level hineman@morningside.edu 733 734 5335 (Office) 712-274-5335 (Office) 712-274-5160 (Dimmitt Apartment #14)
+On-Campus Resources for Reporting Off-Campus Resources for Reporting

+Dr. Karmen Ten Napel, Dean of Students / Title IX Coordinator Sioux City Police Department

+Student Services, Lewis Hall 712-279-6440

+712-274-5191 911

+tennapel@morningside.edu

+Campus Safety and Security

+712-274-5234 (24 hours a day)

+Sheri Hineman, Director of Residence Life

+Olsen Student Center, Lower Level

+hineman@morningside.edu

+712-274-5335 (Office)